 - Math – 50

 What college course may I take to fulfill the Algebra prerequisite for the Associate Degree in Nursing Program?

 The algebra prerequisite is no longer required.
 In order to be admitted to the ASN program, you must be eligible to enroll in college level math.
 If you do not meet the math requirement for college level math, you may take -

-The TEAS test is given at Pierpont Community & Technical College's Center for Workforce Education (CWE) located in downtown Fairmont at 320 Adams Street, Suite G01, Fairmont, WV 26554.
-The Center for Workforce Education is located on the ground floor of Veterans Square.
+TEAS testing is conducted at Pierpont Community & Technical College’s Center for Workforce Education located in downtown Fairmont at 320 Adams Street, Suite G01, Fairmont, WV 26554.
+Detailed directions are available online.